 We have stocked some unique cards and 8"x10" photographic posters from Tom Robinson's collection of historic photographs; Cards are $4, the 8"x10" posters retail for $10.

 We have wonderful cedar bark baskets of the type traditionally used for huckleberry gathering, bead work, barrettes, necklaces and earrings by Native artists, including Aleut artist Lois Thadei.
-We have cards by Anne John (whose paintings are featured in the theatre at the Visitor Center), posters, toys and much more that reflects the people, cultures and eras that are represented at the Fort Vancouver National Historic Site.
+We have cards by Anne John (whose paintings are featured in the theater at the Visitor Center), posters, toys and much more that reflects the people, cultures and eras that are represented at the Fort Vancouver National Historic Site.

 The collection of vintage and out-of-print books at the Shop cover a variety of topics, people and histories that interact with the Site.
 The collection is unique and well worth spending some time with.
 Please visit us soon to meet some Friends and do some shopping.